NitroAir

 • Monitor respiratory symptoms

-• Children with asthma: have medications available
+• Children with asthma: keep medication available

 Unhealthy for Sensitive Groups (Orange)